-- x.
-Timing belt covers may be removed per the Ducati factory recommendation. - y.
-Subframes: Aftermarket subframes may replace OEM subframes that consist of the same material as OEM and use the original mounting points.
-OEM seats must be able to be used without modification. - z.
-You may use readily available wheel spacers (captive style is allowed) and replace the front wheel speedometer drive with a spacer. - 6.
-Clarification of possible modifications in supersport classes: - a.
+- 6. Clarification of possible modifications in supersport classes: - a.
 Ignition: Ignition module (black box) must remain stock. - b.
 Cam idler gear mods: Allowed as per manufacturer's service manual. - c.
 Welding crank together: Allowed - d.
-Steering head bearings: Any type allowed. - e.
-Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - f.
-Valve grind: Standard only.
+Steering head bearings: Any type allowed. - Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - Valve grind: Standard only.
 Grinding must not extend beyond the valve seat. - g.
 Engine bearings: ALLOWED, Any same year OEM. - h.
 Aftermarket pistons: NOT ALLOWED. - i.
 Aftermarket valves: NOT ALLOWED. - j.
 Aftermarket connecting rods: NOT ALLOWED. - k.
-Incomplete number of piston rings on piston: NOT ALLOWED. - I. Ignition timing: May be adjusted/modified.

-m.
-Electronic shifting devices: ALLOWED.
+Incomplete number of piston rings on piston: NOT ALLOWED. - I. Ignition timing: May be adjusted/modified. - m.
+Electronic shifting devices: ALLOWED. - n.

-- n.
 Lightweight batteries: Standard numerical designation for model.
 Four valve Ducatis may change to dry type.
 Batteries must be capable of starting the motorcycle three times in a row. - o.
 Minor relief, Chamfer as per two-stroke cylinders: manufacturer's port windows recommendation for ring clearance only. - p.
 Intake manifolds: No modification allowed. - q.
 Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - r.
 All other gaskets can be replaced with aftermarket duplicates.
 For multilayer gaskets: The entire gasket must be used. - s.
-Gas caps: Aftermarket gas caps are allowed but must use stock mounting points. - 7.
+Gas caps: Aftermarket gas caps are allowed but must use stock mounting points. - t.
+OEM ignition switch may be removed or modified. - u.
+Backdating Suzuki SV650 connecting rods: ALLOWED. - 7.
 Supersport classes will be: - a.
-600 Supersport - I. Up to 600cc four-stroke multi-cylinder - II.
-Up to 675cc four-stroke three-cylinder - III.
-Up to 850cc four-stroke twins - b.
-Supersport twins - I. Up to 650cc four-stroke liquid cooled twins - II.
-Up to 905cc four-stroke air cooled, two valve twins - c.
-750 Supersport - I. up to 750cc four-stroke multi-cylinder - II. up to 1000cc four-stroke twins - d.
-Open Supersport (unlimited OEM displacement) - All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement.
+600 Supersport - I. Up to 600cc four-stroke multi-cylinder

+- II.
+Up to 675cc four-stroke three-cylinder

+- III.
+Up to 850cc four-stroke twins

+- b.
+Supersport twins

+- I. Up to 650cc four-stroke liquid cooled twins

+- II.
+Up to 905cc four-stroke air cooled, two valve twins

+- c.
+750 Supersport

+- I. up to 750cc four-stroke multi-cylinder

+- II. up to 1000cc four-stroke twins

+- d.
+Open Supersport (unlimited OEM displacement)

+- All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement.

-9. Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.
+- 9. Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.